-The eventual consequence of not paying down the technical debt is that the software will become harder to maintain, the architecture (or lack of) won’t evolve easily, and it makes it a lot harder to add new features and resolve bugs.
+The eventual consequence of not paying down the technical debt is that the software will become harder to maintain, the architecture won’t evolve easily, and it makes it a lot harder to add new features and resolve bugs.
 If you take on too much technical debt and max out your borrowing limit, the software will rot and eventually fail (and get re-written).